ben9583/Shmoovy/README.md

 Originally, Shmoovy was a heavily-modified derivative of an old version of the Groovy bot, but this is being phased out in favor of New Shmoovy as it comes with a much more up-to-date interface with Discord.
 This comes with many benefits in terms of reliability and upgradability, especially since this is something I don't want to dedicate much time to.

+Below is the original README from ukelele.
+There may be some details that go out of date, but I'll try my best to include all of them here over time.

 # Ukulele
 ...and his music was electric.